Paying personal income tax in the Czech Republic

 Calculation of tax liability

 An individual can also apply deductions and tax allowances, which are applied under the stipulated conditions available mostly to tax residents of the Czech Republic.
 The tax liability reduced by tax allowances is the final tax liability to be settled with the tax authority.
-The most frequently applied tax allowances are general annual allowance, allowances for students and children, and allowances for taxpayers with a low-income spouse.
+The most frequently applied tax allowances are general annual allowance, allowances for children, and allowances for taxpayers with a low-income spouse (when taking care of a child under 3 years of age).

 Tax compliance

-The obligation of an individual to submit a tax return arises if the individual has earned taxable income (not subject to withholding tax) in the annual amount of at least CZK 50,000 (approx. EUR 2400).
-If the individual has earned employment income, the related tax obligations are in most cases settled by the employer and no obligation to file a tax return arises.
+The obligation of an individual to submit a tax return arises if the individual has earned taxable income (not subject to withholding tax) in the annual amount of at least CZK 50,000 (approx. EUR 2040).
+If the individual has earned employment income only, the related tax obligations are in most cases settled by the employer and no obligation to file a tax return arises.